-The few who are willing to work hard access to secret stashes of epic wilderness.
+The few who are willing to work hard can access secret stashes of epic wilderness mountaineering the Colorado backcountry.
 As the course progresses, use your backpacking skills to travel into remote technical terrain where you’ll need tools like ice axes or fixed ropes to finally reach the summit.
-The challenges are significant but the rewards are great.
-The San Juans are very steep and receive a lot of snow that can persist year round.
+The San Juans are very steep and receive significant amounts of snow that can persist year round.
 You and your team will need to backpack far enough into the range to approach the alpine zone.
 Once you reach tree line, you’ll focus on more technical climbing including ascending fixed lines, belaying and rappelling.

 These rugged mountains are also home to sheepherders as the high alpine meadows provide ample opportunities for grazing.
-Lucky students will get a glimpse into the days of the old West as they see shepherds on horseback working their flock with help from their sheepdogs.
+Lucky students will get a glimpse into the days of the old West as they see shepherds on horseback working their flocks with help from their sheepdogs.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.